Out of Neuer's shadow, Ulreich eager to shine in Europe

 However for Ulreich, his current situation was almost unimaginable before Neuer succumbed to injury early in the season.

-The former keeper at his home town club Stuttgart was facing another campaign as Neuer's understudy until the Germany star suffered a recurrence of the broken foot he originally hurt last April.
+Ulreich, who started his career at his home town club Stuttgart, was facing another campaign as Neuer's understudy until the Germany star again fractured a bone in the foot he originally injured last April.

+Bayern head coach Jupp Heynckes, who replaced Carlo Ancelotti as head coach at the start of October, says Ulreich has developed dramatically in that time.

+"Sven Ulreich was a totally insecure goalkeeper when I came in - with little self-esteem and no recognition," said Heynckes in Tuesday's press conference.

 Ulreich joined Bayern in 2015 from Stuttgart and 24 of his 47 Bundesliga appearances for the Bavarians have come this season, as a result of Neuer's absence.